07542 926011 [email protected]

 The barrel shows “Tower” Ordnance View and Proof marks plus the barrel inspector’s mark at the tang of a crown over a number 25, and the touch hole inspector’s mark, of a crown over a number 18.
 The lock plate shows the government ownership mark of a crown over a broad arrow beneath the pan.
 The stock shows the maker’s mark of “I D” stamped to the right of the side plate.
 The storekeeper’s stamp of “1806” type is present above the lockplate tail and an inspection mark alongside the trigger guard tail.

 Note: The cock of this pistol has a three petalled tulip impressed twice, a smaller one above another.
 This feature appears on the barrel tangs, lock plates and / or cocks, of a number of “Trade” rather than “Ordnance” pistols of the time with a Canadian connection, though the meaning is now unknown.
 It has been suggested that the mark may be a logo identifying some form of commercial entity, just as the sitting fox often appears on Hudson Bay Company trade guns.
 This stamp may indicate that the pistol discussed here was made for a different supply route, but was diverted towards the Ordnance, and of sufficiently high standard to meet the quality standards of the Indian Contract.

 Provenance: This pistol is from the collection of the late Clive Brook who together with Barry Chisnall and Geoff Davies co-authored “British Ordnance Single Shot Pistols”, published by Maine Military in 2019.
-A copy of this publication is included with the sale of this pistol.
+A copy of this publication is included with the sale of the pistol.